emredursun/Playwright-JS-Automation-Testing/README.md

 - Mix of Web & API Tests including Network mocking – 25%
 - Playwright Advanced Framework features – 25%
 - JavaScript Basics for Beginners (Optional)

-For beginners, a 2-hour JavaScript video is included in the last section of this course which covers all JS basics from scratch.